As part of the New England region, the state of Vermont features plenty of charm, history and gorgeous natural landscapes that the East is known for.

 From hiking trails and skiing slopes--to its over 100 covered bridges--Vermont certainly isn’t lacking with things to do.
 During the fall months, travel nurses can enjoy the spectacular colors of changing leaves that are unique to “The Green Mountain State.”

-In addition to the beautiful scenery that encompasses the state of Vermont, travel nurses will find there are also plenty of opportunities to bring their career here.
-It all starts with obtaining a Vermont nursing license, and American Mobile Healthcare is here to help you every step of the way.
-What’s even better?
-Our help extends far beyond just our in-house knowledge and expertise.
-In fact, we can even reimburse you for your licensing fees in some cases!
+In addition to the beautiful scenery that encompasses the state of Vermont, travel nurses will find there are also plenty of opportunities to bring their careers here.
+But it all starts with obtaining your Vermont nursing license.

 Get Your Nursing License in Vermont